What your view of sports and life would be if you had too many concussions

 For the real story in the Big Ten, just look toward Columbus.
 The dawn of the Urban Meyer era at Ohio State may just do the same for the leviathan known at the Big Ten as it did for the SEC.
 In other words, perhaps Meyer’ball will turn Big Ten offenses into something watchable rather than the plodding leviathans of the Paterno era.

 The Post-Urban Meyer SEC is the best conference in college football.
 From the day Pope Urban I landed in Gainsville, the SEC transformed into a juggernaut which has won the last six BCS titles.
 Everything changed when Urban Meyer took his coaching talents to Gainesville.

 It’s almost heresy now in college football to point out the days when nobody, and I mean NOBODY thought the spread offense would thrive in the SEC.
 But it didn’t take long for Pope Urban I to win a host of apostles.
 Within a couple of years, the SEC was no longer a league of jurassic, knuckle-walker offenses and defenses which came with their own coroner.

 In 2006, only one team in the league averaged more than 30 points per game.
 Four years later, that number had increased to seven, and ten averaged 29 or better.
 It happened because those teams all used some sort of spread offense.
 Even the cro-magnon leather helmets in Tuscaloosa dabbled in something other than a tailback-based attack.

 This is the bottom line.
-The SEC has more talent and more good coaches, it’s that combination that makes this league likely to win a sixth BCS title.
+The SEC has more talent and more good coaches.
+It’s that combination that makes this league a serious contender to win a seventh BCS title.